-Primarily through the seventeen Community Action Agencies in Maryland, the Community Services Block Grant program provides a range of direct services designed to assist low-income individuals and families to attain the skills, knowledge, and motivation needed to achieve self-sufficiency.
+Through a statewide network of seventeen Community Action Agencies in Maryland, the Community Services Block Grant (CSBG) program supports a range of direct services designed to assist low-income individuals and families with achieving self-sufficiency.

-Under the CSBG Act, the state may utilize five (5) percent of the federal allocation as discretionary funding to support a wide range of activities and programs conducted by community action agencies or other non-profit organizations to eliminate poverty, promote self-sufficiency, and promote community revitalization.
-Additionally, the funds may be used to provide training and technical assistance for and support coordination and communication among Community Action Agencies.
+Under the CSBG Act, the state may utilize five percent of the federal allocation as discretionary funding to support activities and programs conducted by Community Action Agencies or other non-profit organizations to eliminate poverty, promote self-sufficiency, and stimulate community revitalization.
+Additionally, the funds may be used to provide training and technical assistance and to support coordination and communication among Community Action Agencies.

-Entities eligible to apply under the five percent Discretionary Funding include Community Action Agencies, nonprofit organizations that serve or target low income individuals and families at or below 125% of poverty, and nonprofit organizations who support and serve Community Action Agencies (CAAs) in Maryland.
-The eligible applicant’s proposed program must display measurable outcomes which help families and individuals move toward self-sufficiency.
-The CSBG Discretionary Application is typically released in the spring of each year.
+Community Action Agencies, non-profit organizations, and units of local government that serve or target low-income individuals and families at or below 125% of poverty, and nonprofit organizations or units of local government who support and serve Community Action Agencies (CAAs) are eligible to apply for CSBG discretionary funding.
+The eligible applicant’s proposed program must display measurable outcomes that help families and individuals move toward self-sufficiency.

 Services and activities may include:

 - Housing, to include assistance with acquiring permanent housing, and assisting with self-help housing